 Pancakes are very popular for breakfast and are greatly enjoyed by many.
 Since this food is often a routine part of starting a day, it’s fair to say that your dog is familiar with this morning food if you often enjoy it.
-The first meal of the day is often preceded by hunger which makes a serving of pancakes that much more attractive for a hungry dog who’s ready to chow down.
+The first meal of the day tends to be preceded by hunger.
+A serving of pancakes that much more attractive for a hungry dog.

-Breakfast is a great way to spend time with family but including your dog in on your morning meals can sometimes present a dilemma which may be why you are here.
+Including your dog in on your morning meals can sometimes present a dilemma which may be why you are here.
 Does your family dog focus in on the pancake sitting there on your plate?

-Maybe you are weighing the pros and cons of feeding them a simple plain pancake or one that’s loaded up with all kinds of syrup, nuts or other tasty treats.
-We’ll help you decide about feeding your pup this delicious breakfast treat.
-Maybe you don’t need to feed so guilty about it!
+Let’s weigh the pros and cons of feeding your pooch a simple plain pancake or one that’s loaded up with all kinds of syrup, nuts or other tasty treats.
+We’ll help you decide about feeding your dog this delicious breakfast treat.
+Maybe you don’t need to feel so guilty about it!

 Can I Give My Dog Pancakes?
 Answer: Occasionally

 Every once in awhile they can be given to your dog but don’t make a habit of it.

-But generally, giving dogs table scraps on any kind of regular basis isn’t a good idea.
+Generally, giving dogs table scraps on any kind of regular basis isn’t a good idea.
 Besides developing bad eating habits, something like regular pancake consumption can also cause health issues like obesity and diabetes.
-Make sure you limit such unhealthy foods and your dog should be okay.
+Make sure you limit such unhealthy foods and your dog should be just fine.

 There are a few ingredients that go with pancakes that should definitely be avoided for your dog’s sake.
 We’ll cover those below!

 When treating a dog to pancakes, you should only feed them a small portion of the plain variety unless they’re topped with some healthy fruits or something else that’s natural.
 It’s very important not to put chocolate or most nuts in or on the pancakes.
 As you may know, chocolate pancakes could be life threatening to your dog.